adventurebrew/ueworks/Life Is Strange/docs/How we added hebrew support.md

 ## Configuring the game to use new font package

-- On the game directory open file "GFxUI.int" (LifeIsStrangeGame\Localization\INT\)
+- On the game directory, open file "GFxUI.int" (LifeIsStrangeGame\Localization\INT\)
 - Change the first fontLib to use "Fonts_HE.SN_Font_HE.fonts_he" instead of "SN_Font_EN.fonts_en"

 ![GFxUI](GFxUI.JPG 'GFxUI')

-💯 **Congrants!
-You now have ability to use hebrew text in the game.
+💯 **Congrats!
+You now have the ability to use hebrew text in the game.
 All you have to do is edit the text files on "LifeIsStrangeGame\Localization\INT\"**

 ![game](game.png 'game')